 - Persistent Vegetative State: GCS score = 3 pts.

-The higher the points, the higher the level of function, which means a higher likelihood of making a full recovery.
+The higher the points, the higher likelihood of making a full recovery.

 Signs and Symptoms of Blast-induced Traumatic Brain Injuries